DiscoverThe Career Equation®: The Formula for Career Clarity

 However, even those firms struggle with employee retention.
 Why?
 Because their employees can’t see their future there.

-The problem with careers in great firms is that employees know what they want but don’t who to talk about it, and their organisations don’t know what they want and so don’t help them get it ( even though they want to!)
+The problem with careers in great firms is that employees know what they want but don’t know who to talk about it, and their organisations don’t know what they want and so don’t help them get it ( even though they want to!)

 The result?
 Great employees leave all too soon, missing out on all the exciting opportunities in their existing firm.